benjaminvichel/benjaminvichel/README.md

 📚 My portfolio: https://benjaminvichel.github.io/

-📚 I'm currently Learning Rust!
+📚 I'm currently learning Rust to create games using bevy!

 **Passionate** about immersing myself in the world of technology, **constantly seeking out new languages and frameworks to master**.
 There's nothing quite like the thrill of diving into a new project, applying my knowledge, and witnessing my creations come to life.